Charlie Adler: Career

 In 2002, Adler, with David Feiss and Michael Ryan, directed his own short film No Prom for Cindy.

-Adler also voiced Dr. Peacock in Froot Loops commercials, Patrick Winks and Mr. Hornsby on Jakers!
+Adler also voiced Dr. Peacock in Froot Loops commercials, Padrig Winks and Mr. Hornsby on Jakers!
 The Adventures of Piggley Winks, SAVO on Danger Rangers, Mr. Whiskers on Brandy & Mr. Whiskers, Optimatus on Loonatics Unleashed and Doctor Doom on The Super Hero Squad Show.

 In 2007, Adler provided the voice of Starscream in Michael Bay's live-action Transformers film franchise.
 Just as Chris Latta voiced both Starscream and Cobra Commander in the Sunbow cartoons, Adler voiced Cobra Commander on G.I.
 Joe: Resolute and G.I.
 Joe: Renegades.
 He also voiced the titular character in the webtoon Inspector Beaver.

 Adler was the guest of honor at the 2017 edition of AnthroCon.

-His subsequent credits as voice director include Nickelodeon's Blaze and the Monster Machines, Wabbit (season 1), Kulipari: An Army of Frogs and Kung Fu Panda: The Paws of Destiny.
+His subsequent credits as voice director include: Nickelodeon's Blaze and the Monster Machines, New Looney Tunes (season 1), Kulipari: An Army of Frogs and Kung Fu Panda: The Paws of Destiny.
 He also plays MODOK on Avengers Assemble.